 Although you might be tempted to pick up party supplies while grocery shopping, it’s not the cheapest option.
 You can find better-priced party supplies at discount stores or dollar stores.
 Dollar stores often buy in bulk, purchase overstocked items and sell less-durable items, which is why you often can find much better deals there.

-A 3-pound pineapple, which retails for $4.59 at the grocery store, yields about 4 1/2 cups of 1-inch pineapple cubes.
-A 24-ounce bowl — or 3 cups — of cut-up fresh pineapple is $4.99, or 21 cents per ounce.
-Ounce-to-ounce comparison aside, you’re getting an additional 1 1/2 cups of pineapple for 40 cents less if you do it yourself.
+An average-sized pineapple, which retails for about $3.99 at the grocery store, yields approximately 4 1/2 cups of 1-inch pineapple cubes.
+In all, you’ll get about 6 ounces of pineapple in a cup, or a total of 36 ounces per pineapple at a cost of approximately 11 cents per ounce.
+A 24-ounce bowl of cut-up fresh pineapple is $4.99, or about 21 cents per ounce.
+Ounce-to-ounce comparison aside, you’re getting an additional 1 1/2 cups of pineapple for $1 less if you do it yourself.

 And if the prickly exterior of this tropical fruit is what’s keeping you from cutting up your own pineapple, stop worrying.
 There are plenty of online tutorials available that will have you slicing and dicing like a pineapple pro in no time.